 You can easily join a group of friends who, like you, are interested in nature, conservation, hiking and the outdoors.
 We have prepared this prospective membership information to briefly describe the benefits of joining the club.
-Dues are $30 per year per person or $50 per year per couple, plus a $10 initiation fee.
-To do so, you will need to fill out an application form.
+Dues are $50 per year per person or $70 per year per couple, plus a $20 initiation fee.
+To do so, you will need to meet at the club in person, tour the club and fill out an application form.

 Before you can join and be accepted as a member, we need to get to know you and that takes time.
 We recommend you attend events and meet our members.
 If you decide to become a member, you need to express interest and you will also need to be sponsored and recommended by two members in good standing who will sign your membership application.
-After three months, you will be invited to join at the next Quarterly members meeting.
-You are invited to attend and participate in any Club activities during those three months as a guest.
 Your application is then submitted for consideration and approval by the Los Angeles branch executive board.
-Once your application has been approved by the Board, you will be notified.

 Committees – Your direct involvement with the Club is welcomed by participation as a member in any of the several ad-hoc Committees that concern themselves with Cabin, Membership, Outreach, Hospitality, Archives, etc.